UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 to this model.

-**NOTE** this tagger has been designed to be flexible with the amount of resources avaliable, if you do not have POS or lemma information assign them a `List` of empty strings.
+**NOTE** this tagger has been designed to be flexible with the amount of resources available, if you do not have POS or lemma information assign them a `List` of empty strings.

 <h4 id="__call__.parameters">Parameters<a className="headerlink" href="#__call__.parameters" title="Permanent link">&para;</a></h4>